SAP/mirrorbench/README.md

 MirrorBench is an automatic, extensible Framework to Evaluate User-Proxy Agents for Human-Likeness.
 It provides a modular architecture to benchmark different User-Proxy Agents against a variety of realism metrics.
 MirrorBench is designed to be extensible, allowing researchers and developers to bring their own agents and metrics into the framework.

+⭐ Drop a star to help us grow!

 ## Requirements and Setup

 The project requires Python 3.12 or higher.
 It is recommended to use a virtual environment to manage dependencies.
 You can install the project as a dependency using pip: